Maria of Aragon, Queen of Portugal: Legacy

 In 1580, the dynastic links from the marriage led to a succession crisis in Portugal that made her grandson Philip II of Spain king of Portugal as Philip I of Portugal.

 Ancestry

-Children
+Issue

 Her marriage with Manuel produced the following children:

 Her widowed husband later married a third time, in 1518, also this time from her family: Maria's niece Eleanor of Austria.